 I had rented a Fujinon XF27mmF2.8 pancake lens for a weekend trip to visit my brother in Charlotte, North Carolina.
 We had to postpone our plans, and while I was able to cancel my flight and hotel booking, I forgot about the lens rental.
 I felt I had to get some value from the lens, so I decided to put it on my Fuji X-T2 and bring it with me on my hike.
 With a ~41mm field of view on a 35mm full-frame sensor, the XF27mmF2.8 provides a field of view roughly equal to that of the human eye.
 On this hike, the photos would provide a “Khürt’s Eye View” of the hike.

 I drove along Canal Road, and despite using Google Maps, I almost missed the preserve entrance.
 The entrance is via a narrow dirt road that winds it’s way around to the trailhead.
-There were two other cars parked.
+Hikers have parked two other cars.
 I grabbed my stuff and walked over to the information shed to look for a map.
 I could not understand the map on the back of the shed.

 I pulled out the Hiking Project app, which has GPS to pinpoint my location.
 One thing to note about using a GPS app on a smartphone.
 They are only accurate to about 50 feet.
 To increase accuracy, these apps often use cellular or Wi-Fi signals.
 The Hiking Project app uses the GPS information from my iPhone and the cellular signal to place my location on its map of the preserve.
 If you are in a location with a poor (or no) cellular signal, the hiking app won’t accurately place you on its map.
 Your phone knows your coordinates, but the app does not.